Norpace Side Effects

 Generic Name: disopyramide

-Note: This document contains side effect information about disopyramide.
-Some of the dosage forms listed on this page may not apply to the brand name Norpace.
+Note: This page contains side effects data for the generic drug disopyramide.
+It is possible that some of the dosage forms included below may not apply to the brand name Norpace.

 For the Consumer

 Applies to disopyramide: oral capsule, oral capsule extended release, oral tablet extended release

 As well as its needed effects, disopyramide (the active ingredient contained in Norpace) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking disopyramide, check with your doctor or nurse as soon as possible:More common

 - Chest pain